 To get the most out of your NMN supplement, it’s important to take it at the right time.
 Nicotinamide mononucleotide (NMN) is available in pill and powder form, as well as a sublingual powder form.
 To maximize its absorption, it’s recommended to take NMN one hour before breakfast, on an empty stomach.

-What are the side effects of NMN supplementation?
+Question 4: What are the side effects of NMN supplements?

 NMN is generally considered safe but may cause minor side effects in high doses.
 The possible side effects of nicotinamide mononucleotide include itchiness, nausea, and dizziness.
 We recommend you speak with your healthcare provider before taking any new supplement or medicine.